ericdfournier/MOGADOR/README.md

-INSTRUCTIONS:

-Either
+INSTALLATION:

-- cd into a working directory of choice and clone the git repository via the following shell commands (on mac):
+- Clone Git Repository: cd into a working directory of choice and clone the git repository via the following shell commands (on mac)

 $ git clone https://github.com/ericdfournier/MOGADOR.git

-Or

-- cd into a working directory of choice and unzip the zipped version of the repository downloaded from the project github page via the following shell commands:
+- Download and Unpack Zipped Git Repository: cd into a working directory of choice and unzip the zipped version of the repository downloaded from the project github page via the following shell commands (on mac)

 $ unzip MOGADOR.zip